GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 * the auto-correlation function declines exponentially or shows a sinus pattern and
 * the partial auto-correlation function shows only p significant lags in the beginning,

 an AR(p) model (i.e. an AR model with p considered lags) is a good starting point.
-For moving average models it is vice versa and the lags q considered in the model would be taken from the auto-correlation function.
 In the auto- and partial auto-correlation function of the two-times differentiated dataset, we might see exactly this:

 ```r